swissup/swissup.github.io/m1/extensions/qty-switcher/index.md

 # Quantity Switcher

-Add a <> button in the product pages and listing pages that gives the customers the ability to change the quantity in cart.
-This will give the your customers the ability to easily change the quantity of items they want to add in their cart.
+Adds a <> button both to the product and listing pages, that allow customers change the quantity in a shopping cart.
+It helps your customers easily change the quantity of items they want to add in their cart.

 On product page